Configure alerts for workstations

 5. Select OK to save and apply

-Rather than send a notification every time a specific check fails, Daily Safety Check failures only generate and send a single notification when that check initially fails until the Check passes.
+Instead of sending a notification each time a specific check fails, the Daily Safety Check sends a single alert when the check first fails.
+No additional alerts are sent until the check passes.